wavexx/python-bond/README.rst

   php.call('main', sys.argv)

-It turns out that the same approach can be useful to perform remote computation as well, and the wire protocol is simple enough to be extended to any language supporting an interactive interpreter.
+It turns out that the same approach can be useful to perform remote computation as well.
+The wire protocol is simple enough to be extended to any language supporting an interactive interpreter.

 API
 ===